 By Sree Yellanki

 Many fibrosing diseases such as sclerosis, idiopathic pulmonary fibrosis, and end-stage liver disease are associated with the unusual activation of tissue fibroblasts, which is a type of cell that synthesizes the extracellular matric and collagen.
 However, little is known about how the immune system conducts fibroblast activation in tissues.
-Recent research has found that regulatory T cells (Tregs) are important regulators of fibroblast activation in the skin.
+Recent research has found that regulatory T cells (Tregs) are important regulators of fibroblast activation and the pathogenesis of tissue fibrosis in the skin.

 Tregs are composed of different subsets which have different mechanisms depending on which tissue they reside in.
 Whole transcriptome RNAseq performed on live cells that were purified from skin and skin-draining lymph nodes revealed that Tregs in skin express high levels of TH2-assoicated genes.
 Genes associated with TH2 included the master transcription factor GATA3.
 Furthermore, a Gene Set Enrichment Analysis also showed that a significant number of genes are regulated by GATA3 in skin Tregs compared to the skin-draining lymph nodes.
 For example, Amphiregulin, a gene regulated by GATA3 and involved in communicating with Tregs was found heavily in skin clusters of Tregs.
 Additionally, when compared to Tregs isolated from healthy lungs, GATA3 expression was enhanced in skin Tregs.
 Overall, these results indicate that Tregs in skin cells are TH2 skewed and differentiation is largely driven by GATA3.